-Forged with Fire will be releasing on consoles on October 11th, in today’s review, we examine if you should take the plunge and order a copy.
+In today’s review, we examine if you should take the plunge and purchase a copy.

 It’s a giant open-world populated by other players and AI enemies, with different landscapes throughout the map.
 It checks all boxes on the creativity charts.
 After a long, tedious tutorial that only consists of written text and no speech for some reason, you will be caught up.

 Citadel: Forged with Fire offers a vast pool of materials to be crafted into gear and buildings, there are numerous creatures to be tamed, and you can team up with other players to conquer the land.
-Citadel: Forged with Fire is still in its early access and is set to release in October this year.
-For now, this game is nowhere to be seen on the survival genre players radar.
+Citadel: Forged with Fire is still in its early access at the time of our review.
+For now, this game is nowhere to be seen on the survival genre player’s radar.

-The game has seen a drop in popularity but despite the game’s decline Citadel’s developers are still updating it on a semi-regular basis which means it’s worth seeing where Citadel is now.
+The game has seen a drop in popularity online, but despite the game’s decline, Citadel’s developers are still updating it on a semi-regular basis, which means it’s worth seeing where Citadel is now.

 Citadel: Forged with Fire